The Best things to do in Como, Italy

 Talking of this great scientist, don’t miss the nearby Volta museum, which collects evidence of his work and even the first version of the electric battery.

 Take some time to relax in the garden between the Volta museum and the War Memorial (Monumento ai Caduti), a beautiful example of Rationalist architecture.

 If you are not in a hurry, continue your tour towards the imposing Villa Olmo, a neoclassical building which dates back to the 1780s and is currently a prestigious location for conferences, events, and art exhibitions.

 Want to enjoy a breathtaking view of the city of Como?
 Visit Brunate, a town that overlooks Como from the top of a hill 715 meters (about 782 yards) high.

-Also, you have the chance to take a boat tour to enjoy Lake Como from a unique point of view (remember that boat tours start from the pier nearby Piazza Cavour).
+In Como you have the chance to take a boat tour to enjoy Lake Como from a unique point of view (remember that boat tours start from the pier nearby Piazza Cavour).
 You can choose between public or private tours, depending on your needs and the budget you have available.
-Notice that public boat service is perfect if you are on a day trip and want to reach other towns such as Argegno, Bellagio, Tremezzina or other towns of the lake.